Carmit Bachar: 2008–2018: LadyStation and solo releases

 In 2008, Bachar said that she was recording her debut solo album.
 On her MySpace, she uploaded two solo songs: "Overrated" and "Carmasutra".
 In 2009, Bachar announced that her album would be called Formerly Of... and would be released that year.
 The album was being produced by Grammy Awards–winner Jared Lee Gosselin and would feature songs like “Cupid”, “Love Is a Weapon”, “Me” and “Cream”.
 Despite this, Bachar failed to sign a record deal and the album was cancelled.
 Two unreleased songs, "Fierce" and "Cream", were reused on rapper Detroit Diamond's 2010 EP, with Bachar featured on three songs.
 In 2011 Bachar formed the electropop duo LadyStation, along with DJ Sammy J (Samantha Powell), and they released their debut single, "Body in Motion".

 In the following years, they released other singles, such as "Loud", "Motivation" and "Nurse U Back to Life", and performed live at electronic music festivals and nightclubs.
 LadyStation's last release before disbanding in 2016 was the EP Voices on June 1, 2015.
 On February 24, 2017, Bachar release her debut solo single, "It's Time", as an independent artist.
 On April 18, 2018 she released her second single "How Far".

-2019–2021: The Pussycat Dolls reunion and other projects
+2019–current: The Pussycat Dolls reunion and solo career

 On November 29, 2019, the Pussycat Dolls confirmed their comeback and, on February 7, 2020, they released a new single, "React", with a live performance on the finale of The X Factor: Celebrity.
 They announced a 36-date world tour, but plans were canceled due the worsening situation arising from the COVID-19 pandemic and the group ended the reunion in 2021.

 On May 27, 2021 she released her third single, a cover of Chris Brown's 2017 single, "Questions".

+She released her first solo extended play, Carmit, on May 22, 2026.
+The project features previously released songs from her early solo career, as well as some unreleased songs.